quinnbl/quinnbl.github.io/projects/Pokemon.md

 Pokemon Database is a database I developed by myself in C++ which uses constructors and destructors for a pokemon class, as well as child classes for specific types of pokemon, to create a database of pokemon on my "team".

 The "user interface" is hard coded to interact with the classes set up.
+With this, the imaginary user is able to create pokemon by calling constructors, find a specific pokemon by their name that the player gave to them, and when the program quits it calls the destructor for each one.

 ```cpp
 //electrorat, sekiro, hogan